 I’ve been thinking about acacia plants ever since I showed some pictures of them while leading a Sunday School class a few weeks back.
 The point at the time was just to present some of the salient features of the plants that are mentioned in the Bible so that texts that use them can be better understood.
-But, the thorns on acacias got me to thinking about how traditionally all thorns and thistles have been viewed as results of the curse on Adam for his sin.
+But, the thorns on acacias got me to thinking about how thorns and thistles have frequently been understood to be the product of the curse on Adam for his sin.

 Some acacias in central America produce swollen thorns that are hollowed out by ants for homes.
-There are multiple species of acacias that do this and each one has its own species of ant that lives in its thorns.
-These acacias not only provide a home, they also provide the food for the ants which live exclusively on these trees.
+There are multiple species of acacias that have this ability and each one has its own species of ant that lives in its thorns.
+These acacia thorns not only provide a home, they also provide the food for the ants which live exclusively on these trees.
 That food can be in one or both of two food forms.
 Beltian bodies are small protein/lipid rich structures which the leaflets will produce at their tips which the ants can clip off and carry back to their homes in the thorns.
-Some acacias also produce what are called extrafloral nectarines (see picture).
+Some acacias also produce what are called extra-floral nectarines (see picture).
 These are little bumps on the petioles of the leaf that ooze sap that the ants can drink.

-Prelapsarian adaptations to the Fall?
+Prelapsarian pre-adaptations to the Fall?

-Given this short background on the adaptations of acacias to their environment and other organisms lets ask the question, which of these adaptations is not a good feature of the plant?
-Creation scientists tell us that any evidence of features that would be used for competition or adaptation to a world in which death and decay is present must be features which where not present or at least useful in the original creation (the prelapsarian world).
+Given this short background on the amazing adaptations of acacias to their environment lets ask the question: which of these adaptations is not a “good” feature of the plant?
+Creation scientists tell us that any evidence of features that would be used for competition or adaptation to a world in which death and decay is present must be features which where not present or at least served either no purpose or very different purpose in the original creation (the prelapsarian world).
 So how, according to creation scientists, do such intricate features that seem so well designed for this fallen (lapsarian) world come about?

 The mother wasp is genetically and behaviorally programmed to locate and anesthetize a tarantula, and to carefully transfer her larval offspring to the arachnid’s body.
 Why does all of this work out the way it does in each life cycle of this particular kind of wasp?
 Because, before Adam’s fall in Eden, God cleverly and carefully planned out (consistent with His infinite foreknowledge) the innumerable details that would be needed, after Eden, to make this air-to-ground system operate successfully enough to propagate tarantula hawk wasp populations from one generation to the next.
 (From James Johnson, “Slow death for a tarantula: a lesson in arachnid apologetics”, http://www.icr.org/article/6390/).